Luton Safeguarding Children Partnership

 Luton Multi-Agency Safeguarding Children Arrangements

-Working Together 2018 sets out requirements for new collaborative working arrangements for safeguarding and promoting the welfare of children, young people and families which will lead to improved outcomes and experiences.
-The arrangements in Luton are named the Luton Safeguarding Children Partnership (LSCP).
+Revised statutory guidance Working Together to Safeguarding Children 2023 sets out the requirements for the collaborative working arrangements for safeguarding and promoting the welfare of children, young people and families.
+These are based on providing support to families as early as possible to provide improved outcomes and experience of services.

 The MASA sets out the arrangements for safeguarding partners to work together with other agencies to identify and respond to the needs of children in Luton, and the three safeguarding partners Luton Borough Council, Bedfordshire Police and the Bedfordshire, Luton and Milton Keynes Integrated Care Board (BLMK ICB) have equal and joint responsibility for local safeguarding arrangements.